USFScheduler/SchedulerBackend/README.md

 # SchedulerBackend

 This is the backend service for the USF Scheduler mobile application.
-It provides a RESTful API for managing user schedules and handles all business logic, authentication, and data storage.
+It provides a RESTful API for managing user schedules and handles all logic, authentication, and data storage.
+The app also supports importing assignments from Canvas via the Canvas API.

 ---